Pseudonymization vs Tokenization Explained

 Data leaks hurt consumers.
 Though the true number of breaches and compromised data remains unknown, those we know of have compromised billions of records--including highly sensitive customer data.
 Even the largest corporations with the most competitive security teams have failed to prevent data leaks.
 Until this is properly addressed, consumers cannot trust enterprises to keep their information safe and will continue to see the private information they share with enterprises dangerously exposed, stolen, and shared.

-Mounting public concern over how enterprises interact with our personal information has led to the development of laws and regulations, such as GDPR and CCPA, that define consumer privacy rights.
+Mounting public concern over how enterprises interact with our personal information has led to the development of laws and regulations, such as the General Data Protection Regulation (GDPR), and the California Consumer Privacy Act (CCPA).
 Personal data now officially requires special handling and care to meet today’s compliance standards and consumer expectations.
 This post will discuss one of the most effective techniques to mitigate and reduce the risk of compromised consumer data.

 Data Pseudonymization and Data De-Identification